March 10, 2006 (Revised July 23, 2012;Reviewed Dec 3 2018)

 Getting Started with Interaction

-If we examine the postings in these getting acquainted forums we find that students naturally note connections with fellow students, based on geography, similar work environments, similarities in their progress towards degrees, and favorite sports teams.
+If we examine the postings in these getting acquainted forums we find that students naturally note connections with fellow students, based on geography, similar work environments, similarities in their progress towards degrees, pets and favorite sports teams.
 We often also see students expressing delight in seeing learners from previous courses.
-These are natural connections that can be encouraged through effective design.
+These are natural connections that can be encouraged through course design.